Skip to content

 Step 3 - Define the physics

-For this example, the Solid mechanics, Current flow, Magnetism A and Acoustic waves physics are required.
-First, add all of these under Physics.
-After that, set up each physics as shown below.
+In this example, the Solid mechanics, Current flow, Magnetism A and Acoustic waves physics are required.
+Add all of them under Physics first, and after that, move on to setting up interactions for each physics as below.

 • As solid mechanics target, select all volumes except the air bubble (1 - 9, 11, 12).